 What to see in Palma de Mallorca

-To get to know all the places of interest that we suggest in this list and enjoy the best experiences that Palma de Mallorca has to offer we recommend that you spend at least a full day in the capital and avoid the peak summer months, as temperatures are high and the island is quite crowded.
+To see all the places of interest to visit in Palma de Mallorca that we suggest below, we recommend that you spend at least a full day in the capital and avoid the summer months, as temperatures are high and the island is quite crowded.

 Palma is ideal for a winter trip or a weekend getaway to Mallorca, as it enjoys a privileged climate for most of the year.